-DIVISION OF BOROUGHS.
+(d) DIVISION OF BOROUGHS

-Section 1.
-When a borough has been erected from two or more villages the majority of the freeholders residing in any one or more of such parts of the borough may make application, by a petition in writing, to the court of quarter sessions, praying that such part or parts may be set off from the borough and erected into a new borough.
+Section 235.
+Applications for Division of Borough.- When a borough has been erected from two or more villages, or from two or more boroughs, the majority of the freeholders residing within the boundary limits of any one of the original villages, or within the limits of any one of the boroughs, heretofore consolidated, may make application, by a petition in writing, to the court of quarter sessions, praying that such part or parts may be set off from the borough and erected into a new borough.

-Section 2.
-The petition shall be signed by the petitioners within three months immediately preceding its presentation to the court.
-Upon such presentation it shall be filed with the clerk.
-Notice thereof shall be given in one newspaper of the county, for a period of not less than thirty days, immediately before the next regular term following the filing thereof, during which time exceptions may be filed by any person interested.
-If the court at said term shall find that the conditions prescribed by this article have been complied with, it may grant the prayer of the petitioners and make a decree accordingly.
+Section 236.
+Filing Petition; Notice; Decree; Costs.- The petition shall be signed by the petitioners within three months immediately preceding its presentation to the court.
+Upon such presentation, it shall be filed with the clerk.
+Notice thereof shall be given in one newspaper of the county, for a period of not less than thirty days immediately before the next regular term following the filing thereof, during which time exceptions may be filed by any person interested.
+If the court at said term shall find that the conditions prescribed by the preceding sections have been complied with, it may grant the prayer of the petitioners and make a decree accordingly.
 The petition and decree shall be recorded in the recorder's office of the county.
-The costs and expenses of the proceedings for the division of a borough shall be paid by the new borough if there be one, and, if not, then by the petitioners.
+The costs and expenses of the proceedings for the division of a borough shall be paid by the new borough, if there be one, and, if not, then by the petitioners.
+The clerk of the courts shall furnish a certified copy of the decree to the Secretary of Internal Affairs of the Commonwealth, for which service he shall receive a fee of one dollar to be paid as part of the costs of the proceedings.

-Section 3.
-The part or parts of the borough, so set off, shall thereupon be a borough, under a name given by the court, and shall be subject to the provisions of this act.
+Section 237.
+Parts Set Off to Be Borough.-The part or parts of the borough so set off shall thereupon be a borough, under a name given by the court, and shall be subject to the provisions of this act.

-Section 4.
-The court shall fix the time and place for holding the first election in the borough, designate a person to give notice of such election, and appoint from among the electors of the borough a judge and inspectors to hold the first election.
-The officers elected at such election shall hold their offices, and their successors shall be elected and qualified, as provided in chapter eight, article one, section twenty, of this act.
+Section 238.
+First Election of Officers.-The court shall fix the time and place for holding the first election in the borough, designate a person to give notice of such election, and appoint from among the electors of the borough a judge and inspectors to hold the first election.
+The officers elected at such election shall hold their offices, and their successors shall be elected and qualified, as provided in article eight of this act.

-Section 5.
-An appeal to the Superior Court may be had from any decree incorporating such part or parts of the borough into a borough, within six months after the date of the decree, by not less than three persons aggrieved thereby.
+Section 239.
+Appeals to Superior Court.-An appeal to the Superior Court may be had from any decree incorporating such part or parts of the borough into a borough, within three months after the date of the decree, by not less than three persons aggrieved thereby.